Veltly/SCoRe4/README.md

 An example of this implementation can be found in examples/example_surface_portal

 The second approach is split between the generation of a surface using a python command line tool and the simulation in Geant4.
-It allows for much more complex surfaces, however is slower by a factor of two in comparison to the other approach.
+It enables significantly more complex surfaces, but is two orders of magnitude slower than the other approach and is still under development.

 The corresponding modules can be found in: